-Google Inc. (GOOG) knew as far back as 2005 that it had to license the Java programming language to develop Android software and didn’t strike a deal because it didn’t want to share portions of the mobile phone operating system, an Oracle Corp.
-(ORCL) attorney told a federal jury.
+Google Inc. (GOOG:US) knew as far back as 2005 that it had to license the Java programming language to develop Android software and didn’t strike a deal because it didn’t want to share portions of the mobile phone operating system, an Oracle Corp.
+(ORCL:US) attorney told a federal jury.

 Michael Jacobs, the lawyer for the Redwood City-based software maker, said today that using Oracle-owned Java ensured that Google’s Android software would be quickly embraced by programmers who write applications for smartphones and provide the search engine company with a commercial advantage.